 Method: POST /documents

 The POST operation on the “/documents” resource will create a new document using the information supplied in the document element contained in the POST body.
 A successful operation will return the new document resource.
-This operation has restricted access for clients and is made available by the provider based on access control permissions.
+This operation has restricted access for clients and is made available by the DDS provider based on access control permissions.

-Once a document has been successfully created on the provider, the provider will immediately send notifications to all subscriptions with filter criteria matching the document.
+Once a document has been successfully created on the DDS provider, the provider will immediately send notifications to all subscriptions with filter criteria matching the document.

 Header Parameters